Pest Control CostPest Control PricingPest Control

 Bottom Line

 Pest control costs vary enormously based on pest type, infestation severity, and treatment method.
 Budget for the type of treatment you actually need — not the cheapest available option.
 For termites and bed bugs especially, underinvesting in treatment leads to treatment failure and even higher eventual costs.
-Get multiple quotes, compare warranty terms, and act sooner rather than later — most pest infestations become more expensive with time.
+Compare multiple written estimates, compare warranty terms, and act sooner rather than later — most pest infestations become more expensive with time.

 Kevin Larrabee